 He is a journalist specialized in science and environment.
-Collaborator in several media such as Muy Interesante, Radio Euskadi, El País ..., and one of the founders of Ballena Blanca magazine, specialized in environment and economy.
-Doctor in Journalism and professor of the Master of Journalism and Scientific Communication of the UNED; and winner of several journalistic awards for some of his articles.
+Collaborator in several media such as Muy Interesante, Radio Euskadi, El País... and one of the founders of Ballena Blanca magazine, specialized in environment and economy.

+Doctor in Journalism and professor of the Master of Journalism and Scientific Communication of the UNED; and winner of several journalistic

 Very active in social networks, where he has several thousand followers (On Twitter @ecienciacom).